 - 9They are lost to drugs, and will do anything for more drugs, or money to buy drugs.
 This not only includes lying, but stealing your precious things and selling them for drug money.
 Later in this article, we will discuss how to recognize when a person is using drugs.Sadly, you can't believe anything a drug addict says.

 How to Deal with a Teenager Drug Addict Child

-- 1Set rules and consequences.Inform your child the consequences of using drugs.
-Be sure that you and your spouse can enforce all the rules that you set.
-Be prepared to follow through with these rules.Advertisement
+- 1Inform your child of the consequences of using drugs.
+Be sure that you and your spouse can enforce the rules you set.
+Be prepared to follow through with these rules.Set rules and consequences.Advertisement

 Signs That a Person is Using Drugs